simonfuture2/liteordex/README.md

 All inscriptions can be viewed directly via their inscription number or ID.

-~~In addition, the homepage features collections in a random order.
+In addition, the homepage features collections in a random order.
-The collection data is taken from the [ordinal-collections](https://github.com/ordinals-wallet/ordinals-collections) repo.~~
+The collection data is taken from the [liteordinals-collections](https://github.com/jamesscaur/liteordinals-collections) repo.

 In order to have your collection listed, create a pull request on the [liteordinals-collections](https://github.com/jamesscaur/liteordinals-collections) repo.